-Acknowledgment of Sources.
-Reviewers should identify relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
-A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.
+Acknowledgement of Sources.
+Reviewers should identify relevant published work that the authors have not cited.
+Any statement that an observation, derivation, or argument had been reported should be accompanied by the appropriate citation.
+A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper they have personal knowledge of.

 Disclosure and Conflict of Interest.
-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+Privileged information or ideas obtained through peer review must be confidential and not used for personal advantage.
+Reviewers should not consider manuscripts with conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 Duties of Authors

 Reporting standards.
-Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
+Authors of reports of original research should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Originality and Plagiarism.
-The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
+The authors should ensure that they have written entirely original works and, if the authors have used the work and words of others, that this has been appropriately cited or quoted.

 Multiple, Redundant, or Concurrent Publication.
-An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
+An author should not publish manuscripts describing the same research in more than one journal or primary publication.
+Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.

-Acknowledgment of Sources.
-Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported work.
+Acknowledgement of Sources.
+Proper acknowledgement of the work of others must always be given.
+Authors should cite publications that have influenced the nature of the reported work.

 Authorship of the Paper.
-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
+Authorship should be limited to those who have contributed significantly to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
-Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Others who have participated in certain substantive aspects of the research project should be acknowledged or listed as contributors.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper and that all co-authors have seen and approved the final version of the article and have agreed to its submission for publication.